alexisr91/Wordguessr/README.md

 - Get Request with the getmapping annotation when you enter the parameter
 - User is now restricted to a single character
 - User is now restriced to only enter lower case characters and nothing else
+- A modal is displayed when the game is over